7jhguo/ppdg_code/README.md

-# ppdg_code is the code for experimets in Section 4 of  our paper "Preconditioned Primal-Dual Gradient Methods for Nonconvex Composite and Finite-Sum Optimization".
+# ppdg_code is the code for the experimets in Section 4 of  our paper "Preconditioned Primal-Dual Gradient Methods for Nonconvex Composite and Finite-Sum Optimization".

 -ppdg_code/image denoising: Image denoising via ℓ0 gradient minimization in Subsection 4.1.